Using Swagger to Document and Test Your C# REST API

 Installing and Setting up Swagger in a C# Project

-To install and set up Swagger in a C# project, follow these steps:
+Follow these steps to install and set up Swagger in a C# project:

 1. Open your C# project in Visual Studio.